Perry County Nursing and Rehabilitation Center

 Residents Maintain Autonomy

-This tells you the percentage of patients that needed more assistance with activities of daily living over time.
-Higher levels of dependence on staff for assistance with activities of daily living may be a sign of the decline of a patient's health.
+This is the percent of patients who needed additional assistance with activities of daily living over time.
+High levels of dependence on staff for assistance with ADL's may indicate decline of a resident's health.

 Ability to Keep Residents Mobile

-This indicates the percentage of patients who maintained mobility over time.
-Optimizing mobility is often a good sign for residents' health.
+This indicates the percentage of patients that retained mobility levels over time.
+Preserving mobility is often a great sign for residents' well-being.

 Hospitalizations